shimspedy/sengov/content/states/ohio/josh-williams/_index.md

 ---
-date: 2024-05-12T11:54:12-05:00
+date: 2025-03-10T11:54:12-05:00
 title: "Josh Williams"
 seo_title: "contact Representative Josh Williams"
 subheader:
      greeting: Contact Representative Josh Williams
-     description: Josh Williams is a Republican member of the Ohio House of Representatives representing the 41st district.
-He was elected November 8, 2022 and assumed office on January 1, 2023.
+     description: State Representative Josh Williams is an incredible example of the power of persistence, hope, and determination.
+He went from a homeless high school dropout to an attorney, but there were a lot of challenges and obstacles along the way.
 description: Contact Representative Josh Williams of Ohio.
 Contact information for Josh Williams includes email address, phone number, and mailing address.
 image: josh-williams.jpeg
 video: